 In the United States, most insurance covers dietitian visits for kidney disease!
 It is never too early (or, too late!) to work with a dietitian for kidney health.

-Check out the list of dietitians who specialize in kidney disease on my resources page.
+I also have a list of dietitians who specialize in kidney disease and have virtual practices on my resources page.
 The Academy of Nutrition & Dietetics and the National Kidney Foundation also have tools to help you find a renal dietitian near you!